run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 ## Kubernetes

 Run:AI requires Kubernetes 1.16 or above.
-Kubernetes 1.20 is recommended (as of April 2021).
+Kubernetes 1.21 is recommended (as of September 2021).
+Kubernetes 1.22 is not yet supported.

 If you are using __OpenShift__, please refer to our [OpenShift installation instructions](../ocp/prerequisites.md).